 Chances are if you were lower middle-class, Irish, and Catholic, and you grew up in a Midwestern city in the late 70’s/early 80’s, you were immersed in a culture of booze.
 Every man I knew had his drink of choice in the 70’s, and his bar to drink it in.
-They were hard-working, lifelong Kennedy Democrats that would just as soon knock your block off than engage in a socioeconomic discussion on the differences of the Carter agenda and the Reagan agenda.
-Drinking was more socially accepted back then, and drinking is what all the adults I knew did.
+They were hard-working, lifelong Kennedy Democrats who would just as soon knock your block off than engage in a socioeconomic discussion on the differences of the Carter agenda and the Reagan agenda.
+Drinking was more socially accepted back then, and drinking is what every adult I knew did.

 Chances are if you were an adult in this era, your parents had a Depression-era mindset given to them by their parents and you had some form of involvement in war, be it World War II, Korea, or even Vietnam.
-Chances are you weren’t much of a talker, or if the occasional yarn escaped, it had nothing to with anything sentimental, or personal, in the manner a Facebook testimonial might.
+Chances are you weren’t much of a talker, or if the occasional yarn escaped, it had nothing to with anything sentimental, or personal, in the manner a modern day, Facebook testimonial might.
 Chances are you blanched at the suggestion that you were a hero, or that you were a member of America’s “Greatest Generation”.
-Chances are you were humble about your heroic efforts to save the world, and you didn’t want your exploits discussed, but you were just as silent about the pain you felt.
-Post-Traumatic Stress Disorder would be discussed during this era, but you knew that true men poo pooed its discussion in closed quarters.
-Chances are you dealt with everything you saw, and everything you experienced quietly and internally, and in the only way you could deal with all this without going insane was in the company of some container of alcohol that allowed you to forget that which haunted you…if only for a couple hours.
+Chances are you were humble about your heroic efforts to save the world, and you didn’t want your exploits discussed, but you were just as silent about the pain you knew.
+The idea of psychological trauma, otherwise known as Post-Traumatic Stress Disorder, would be discussed during your era, but most true men poo pooed such discussions in closed quarters.
+Chances are you dealt with everything you saw, and everything you experienced quietly and internally, and in the only way you could deal with all this without going insane was in the company of some container of alcohol that allowed you to forget what haunted you … if only for a couple hours.
 Chances are you accidentally passed this legacy on.

 Chances are if you were an adult in this era, your home came equipped with a fully stocked bar, a mirror around that bar that had some bourbon colored leafs on it, and a wagon wheel table, or some other loud furnishings that distracted the eye from the otherwise lower middle class furnishings of your home.

-Chances are if you were a woman, and a wife in this era, your tale of the tape scorecard involved your hosting abilities.
+Chances are if you were a woman, and a wife in this era, your tale of the tape scorecard involved hosting abilities.
 For a good hostess of this era, the question wasn’t “Do you want a drink?” it was “What do you drink?” or “What can I do you for?,” or “What’s your flavor neighbor?”
-That’s if the hostess didn’t know their guests’ drink of choice.
+Those questions were for hostesses who didn’t know their guests’ drink of choice.
 Most good hostesses did.
 Most good hostesses knew their guests’ kids’ names, and the perfect form of entertainment that would keep the kids away from the men.
-I remember one particular hostess, a wife named Jean, that had Rondo at her bar.
+I remember one particular hostess, a wife named Jean, who had Rondo at her bar.
 Rondo!
-How did she know that was my drink of choice?
+How could she know that was my drink of choice?
 She was an excellent hostess.